iotaledger/iota-wiki/README.md

 Have a look at [CONTRIBUTING](.github/CONTRIBUTING.md) for further guidance.

+### Versioning

+To find out how to version your docs, read [this guide](https://wiki.iota.org/community/contribute-to-wiki/how_tos/versioning).

 ### Online one-click setup for contributing

 You can use Gitpod (a free, online, VS Code-like IDE) for contributing.
 With a single click it will prepare everything you need to build and contribute to the Wiki.
 Just click on this button and skip step 1 from above.